kaelzhang/Kubernetes-Tips/README.md

 Error: no available release name found
 ```

+And also:

+## Error: configmaps is forbidden: User "system:serviceaccount:kube-system:default" cannot list configmaps in the namespace "kube-system"

 This usually happens when using helm with an old kubernetes version.
 Solution:

 ```sh